 FAMILY TREE is a beautifully poetic drama about race, health, the environment, and the incredible legacy of one of the most influential Black women of modern times.
 Fearlessly honest, hilarious, and ultimately transformative, this award-winning play is both a remembrance and a celebration.

 Now FAMILY TREE will tour venues throughout the UK, in a brand-new ATC co-production with the Belgrade Theatre, Coventry and Brixton House.
-Audiences in Keswick, Nottingham, Oxford, Ipswich, Coventry and London – with more places to be announced – will have the chance to experience this award-winning play, between March and June 2023.
+Audiences across the UK will have the chance to experience this award-winning play, between March and June 2023.

 Henrietta Lacks is one of most remarkable people in medical history.
-Her cells form the basis of the most important medical research and breakthroughs happening today, from cancer to HIV to COVID.
+Her cells form the basis of the most important medical research and breakthroughs happening today, from cancer to HIV, the Polio Vaccine, the Human Genome Project and even COVID.

 But Henrietta never knew any of this.
 Her cells were taken without her or her family’s knowledge or permission.